-Did you know that employment in the fitness field is expected to increase 29 percent between now and 2018?
-Our program provides a broad background in exercise science, including numerous opportunities for hands-on experience in the field.
-Most majors continue their studies in graduate or professional school.
-Typically, they pursue exercise physiology, biomechanics, motor behavior, sports psychology physical therapy or occupational therapy.
-But others& study and ultimately work in medicine, dentistry, massage therapy, nursing and medical equipment and pharmaceutical sales.
+Our program provides a broad background in exercise science, including opportunities for hands-on experience in the field. many majors enroll in graduate or professional school and pursue exercise physiology, biomechanics, motor behavior, sports psychology, physical therapy or occupational therapy.
+Others ultimately work in medicine, dentistry, massage therapy, nursing, and medical equipment and pharmaceutical sales.

-- Faculty members possess broad range of expertise from biomechanics to exercise physiology, kinesiology, strength and conditioning, and exercise immunology.
+❱❱ Faculty expertise ranges broadly from biomechanics to exercise physiology, strength and conditioning, exercise immunology and kinesiology.

-- Students regularly participate in independent studies and mentored research.
+❱❱ Students participate in independent studies and mentored research.